-The University Health Center and the University Counseling Center provide diagnosis and treatment for a broad range of psychiatric disorders and mental health issues.
-However, the University Health Center does not routinely perform new evaluations for attention-deficit/hyperactivity disorder (ADHD), nor do we routinely prescribe medications for ADHD.
-If you are taking medications for ADHD prescribed elsewhere, we encourage you to continue your treatment relationship with your own prescribing clinician, as UHC clinicians do not provide such refills for ADHD prescriptions.
-Outside prescriptions, however, can be filled at the University Health Center Pharmacy.
+University Health Services provides diagnosis and treatment for a broad range of psychiatric disorders and mental health issues.
+However, University Health Services does not routinely perform new evaluations for attention-deficit/hyperactivity disorder (ADHD), nor do we routinely prescribe medications for ADHD.
+If you are taking medications for ADHD prescribed elsewhere, we encourage you to continue your treatment relationship with your own prescribing clinician, as University Health Services clinicians do not provide such refills for ADHD prescriptions.
+Outside prescriptions, however, can be filled at the University Health Services Pharmacy.

 If you want to pursue a formal evaluation for ADHD or a learning disorder, there are several local psychologists who perform thorough assessments and provide psychosocial treatments.
 There are also a number of psychiatrists and psychiatric nurse practitioners in the community who will evaluate and offer medication treatment for ADHD, when appropriate.
-If you have additional questions regarding mental health services at UHC in general or regarding ADHD in particular, call 541-346-2770 for more information.
+If you have additional questions regarding mental health services at University Health Services in general or regarding ADHD in particular, call the psychiatry clinic at 541-346-2751 for more information.